-Earnings Per Share - As discussed above in Merger and Accounting Treatment, the historical results prior to December 26, 2006 were that of GLDD Acquisitions Corp. prior to the Aldabra Merger.
-As the merger was considered a reverse acquisition, the weighted average shares outstanding for all prior periods were retroactively restated to reflect the shares that were issued to acquire GLDD Acquisitions Corp. common stock.
+Earnings Per Share - As discussed above in Merger and Accounting Treatment, the historical results prior to December 26, 2006 were that of Acquisition Corp. prior to the merger.
+As the merger was considered a reverse acquisition, the weighted average shares outstanding for all prior periods were retroactively restated to reflect the shares that were issued to acquire Acquisitions Corp. common stock.

 Accordingly, 9,287,669, were deemed to be outstanding at the beginning of the earliest period presented.
 In 2006, since the exercise of the warrants would have had an antidilutive effect, diluted earnings per share did not include common stock equivalents.
-At December 31, 2006 516,918 shares in escrow were considered contingently issuable and therefore were excluded from the earnings per share calculation.
+At December 31, 2006 516,918 shares in escrow are considered contingently issuable and therefore are excluded from the earnings per share calculation.